ivnvxd/pyquest/markdown/10_concurrency.md

     Waiting for the event to be set, timeout 2
     Waiting before setting the event.
     Event is set.Doing the work after the event is set.

-#### Condition <a id="condition"></a>
+### Condition <a id="condition"></a>

-A condition is used to coordinate multiple threads.
+A _Condition_ is used to coordinate multiple threads.
 It allows one or more threads to wait until notified by another thread that a condition has been met.
 Conditions are typically used to synchronize access to shared resources, allowing multiple threads to wait for a resource to become available.

 A condition object manages a lock and a notification mechanism.
 The lock is used to protect access to the shared resource, and the notification mechanism allows threads to wait for a condition to be met.